-The grand opening celebration was hosted by Peter Martin, who serves as the president of the Transcona Historical Museum board of directors at the time.
-Other dignitaries in attendance included Winnipeg mayor Sam Katz, Transcona city councillor Russ Wyatt and Transcona Business Improvement Zone executive director Wendy Galagan.
+The grand opening celebration was hosted by Peter Martin, who served as the president of the Transcona Historical Museum board of directors at the time.
+Other dignitaries in attendance included Winnipeg mayor Sam Katz, Transcona City Councillor Russ Wyatt and Transcona Business Improvement Zone Executive Director Wendy Galagan.

 The park sits on a special piece of land for Transcona residents as it is the former location of Joe Blostein & Son.
 Many will remember Blostein’s as one of Transcona’s largest and busiest department stores, a mainstay of the community and an integral part of Transcona’s heritage.

 The Transcona Centennial Square features the Archambault Pavilion, a public art piece created by David Firman, the stunning New Flyer Peace Fountain, the Wyatt Dowling/Wawanessa Insurance Walls for Fame, and the CN Centennial Clock Tower.

 On Friday, April 12, 2013, a Time Capsule was placed in the square as part of Transcona’s 100th Anniversary Celebration.
 Created to provide a “snapshot” of the Centennial Year the capsule is set to be opened in 2062.